cholnhial/taca/README.md

 This does not imply that the response is based on counteracting the other user's mood/feeling.
 It's solely a tone of the message being typed.
 It can either be angry, sad, joyful, disgusted,fearful and unknown.

+Messages are sent when you click the send button or press enter.
+They are sent to the server with websockets.
+Honestly it's a bit like voodoo to me but Spring makes it easy and it works.
 ### How the other user feels

 The application shows how the other user might be feeling based on what they last sent.